schmidt1024/angular-beginners-workshop/README.md

 @Output() chooseRequest = new EventEmitter<Movie>();
 ```

 - Your detail component can now expose an EventEmitter property.
-The parent binds to that event property and will react with an own method .
-A childs `EventEmitter` property is an `@Output` property. `chooseRequest` will be the parent event.
+The parent binds to that event property and will react with an own method . `chooseRequest` will be the parent event.

 ```typescript
 // movie-detail.component.ts